SuperOfficeDocs/superoffice-docs/user-guide/en/project/add-image.md

 ---
-uid: help-en-project-add-image
+uid: help-en-project-image-add
 title: Add a project image
-description: Add a project image
+description: How to add a project image
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: project
-so.topic: help
+so.topic: howto
 language: en
 ---